brozeph/3taps/readme.md

 });
 ```

-From which the server will respond with something similar to:
+The library will respond with something similar to:

 ```
 {